Installing Locally on Linux on Windows (WSL)¶

-Is this the best install method for you?
+Is this the best installation method for you?

 In most cases, we recommend doing an internet-based installation on Heroku instead.
 If you decide to do a local installation, be sure to read our page on local installations to help you understand what’s going on, particularly this section: Should I use a local installation?

-If you just want to quickly set up a copy of Tabbycat to run locally on Windows, we recommend installing using Docker, which is much easier than the process below.
+If you just want to quickly set up a copy of Tabbycat to run locally on Windows, consider installing using Docker, which is a shorter process than the one below.

 Requisite technical background¶

 It will help a lot if you have some experience with Linux, but mainly you need to be familiar with command-line interfaces, and you should be willing to install and work with the Windows Subsystem for Linux.
 You might need to be prepared to familiarise yourself with aspects of WSL not covered in these instructions.
 While a background in the specific tools Tabbycat uses (Python, PostgreSQL, etc.) will make things easier, it’s not necessary: we’ll talk you through the rest.

 If you already have a Linux distribution installed on your PC, skip to part B.